kvfp/MindfulToDo/README.md

 # MindfulToDo
-The to-do list that reminds you of the importance of balance - powered by React and beautiful Material UI.
+The to-do list that reminds you of the importance of balance - powered by React, JavaScript, HTML/CSS, and beautiful Material UI.

 ### Try the demo here: https://kvfp-mindfultodo.herokuapp.com/
 ![image](https://user-images.githubusercontent.com/20621545/125180879-19e91280-e1b4-11eb-82a2-492ef774b4c8.png)